thatstoasty/weave/README.md

 # weave

-A collection of (ANSI-sequence aware) text reflow operations &amp; algorithms.
+A collection of (ANSI-sequence aware) text reflow operations & algorithms.
 A project to learn Mojo, Go, and how to work with buffers.

 Ported from/inspired by: <https://github.com/muesli/reflow/tree/master>